 4. Air should not be able to exit the mask.
 You should feel an increase in air pressure within the mask.
 The mask should feel like it is being pushed away from your face to release the air pressure inside the mask.

-If your gas mask fails either of the pressure tests, return it for an exchange immediately.
+If your gas mask fails either of the pressure tests, return it for exchange immediately.
 Many times the exhaust vent will be missing the rubber seal (disc-shaped rubber flap) that is supposed to prevent air from coming in via the exhaust.

 Q) Which is more important, speed or the airtight seal?